k2zylstra/sequence_overlap/README.md

 This file was meant for the BITS_base.py and BITS_succinct1.py files.
 It generates random start and stop values that the BITS algorithm can work on.

+### old_data

+Holds the csv files when I was writing csv's in a different format.

 ## Running
 In order to generate that output from these files the two most important files are the compression_data.py and analysis.py files.
 The first generates the data and the second displays it.
 Before running either of these files make sure to **set all of the global variables**.
 Keep in mind that if RESULTS_FILE_DELIM and RESULTS_FILE are set to be the same, the delimiter will overwrite the RESULTS_FILE.
 Uncomment all lines in main if any are commented.